DharmikJoshi-is-star/store_monitoring_app/README.md

 report_file_in_base64: csv generated report file in base64 format
 report_status: Running/Complete
 report_file: Generate report file path on local system can also used to upload on thrird party like s3 bucket

+****Testing observations****:-

+for top 10 stores report is getting generate in 10 seconds and total unqiue store ids present in the store_business_time csv file is "11116" So to generate report for all stores can take upto 4/5 hours of time.